 This guide will give you a basic walkthrough of uploading Contacts/Customers into Jetpack CRM.
 If you need more CSV importing power, we recommend checking out CSV Importer Pro.

 Upload your CSV File

-First up load the CSV Importer.
-To do this select “Data Tools” and then “CSV Importer” from your Jetpack CRM sidebar.
+First upload the CSV file to CSV Importer.
+To do this select “Data Tools” and then “CSV Importer” from your Jetpack CRM top menu bar.

 You’ll be presented by an upload screen similar to what you see when you upload a plugin or theme to WordPress.